 Saudi Arabia maintains the GCC's most capable military force.
 It has an army of 75,000 soldiers and a National Guard of 100,000 personnel reporting directly to the king.
 The army operates 900 main battle tanks including 370 U.S.-made M1A2s.
-Its air force is built around American-built and British-built aircraft and consists of more than 407 combat-capable aircraft including F-15s, Tornados, and Typhoons.36 In fact, air power is the strong suit of most GCC members.
+Its air force is built around American-built and British-built aircraft and consists of more than 429 combatcapable aircraft including F-15s, Tornados, and Typhoons.

+In fact, air power is the strong suit of most GCC members.
 Oman operates F-16s and Typhoons.
-According to Defense Industry Daily, "The UAE operates the F-16E/F Desert Falcon, which holds more advanced avionics than any F-16 variant in the US inventory."37 Qatar operates French-made Mirage fighters and is buying 24 Typhoons from the UK.38
+In 2018, the U.S. government awarded Lockheed Martin a \$1.12 billion contract to produce 16 new F-16 Block 70 aircraft (Lockheed Martin's newest and most advanced F-16 production configuration) for the Royal Bahraini Air Force.
+Qatar operates French-made Mirage fighters and is buying 24 Typhoons from the U.K.

 Middle Eastern countries have shown a willingness to use their military capability under certain and limited circumstances.
-The navies of the GCC members rarely deploy beyond their Exclusive Economic Zones, but Kuwait, Bahrain, the UAE, Saudi Arabia, and Qatar have participated in and, in some cases, have commanded Combined Task Force-152, formed in 2004 to maintain maritime security in the Persian Gulf.39 Since 2001, Jordan, Egypt, Bahrain, and the UAE have supplied troops to the U.S.-led mission in Afghanistan.
+The navies of the GCC members rarely deploy beyond their Exclusive Economic Zones, but Kuwait, Bahrain, the UAE, Saudi Arabia, and Qatar have participated in and in some cases have commanded Combined Task Force 152, formed in 2004 to maintain maritime security in the Persian Gulf.
+Since 2001, Jordan, Egypt, Bahrain, and the UAE have supplied troops to the U.S.-led mission in Afghanistan.
 The UAE and Qatar deployed fighters to participate in NATO-led operations over Libya in 2011, although they did not participate in strike operations.
-All six GCC members also joined the U.S.-led anti-ISIS coalition, albeit to varying degrees, with the UAE contributing the most in terms of air power.40 Air strikes in Syria by members of the GCC ended in 2017.
+All six GCC members also joined the U.S.-led anti-ISIS coalition, albeit to varying degrees, with the UAE contributing the most in terms of air power.
+Air strikes in Syria by members of the GCC ended in 2017.

-With 438,500 active personnel and 479,000 reserve personnel, Egypt has the largest Arab military force in the Middle East.41 It possesses a fully operational military with an army, air force, air defense, navy, and special operations forces.
-Until 1979, when the U.S. began to supply Egypt with military equipment, Cairo relied primarily on less capable Soviet military technology.42 Since then, its army and air force have been significantly upgraded with U.S. military weapons, equipment, and warplanes.
+With 438,500 active personnel and 479,000 reserve personnel, Egypt has the largest Arab military force in the Middle East.
+It possesses a fully operational military with an army, air force, air defense, navy, and special operations forces.
+Until 1979, when the U.S. began to supply Egypt with military equipment, Cairo relied primarily on less capable Soviet military technology.
+Since then, its army and air force have been significantly upgraded with U.S. military weapons, equipment, and warplanes.

 Egypt has struggled with increased terrorist activity in the Sinai Peninsula, including attacks on Egyptian soldiers, attacks on foreign tourists, and the October 2015 bombing of a Russian airliner departing from the Sinai.
-The Islamic State's "Sinai Province" terrorist group has claimed responsibility for all of these actions.43 Jordan is a close ally of the United States and has small but effective military forces.
+The Islamic State's "Sinai Province" terrorist group has claimed responsibility for all of these actions.

+Jordan is a close U.S. ally and has small but effective military forces.
 The principal threats to its security include terrorism, turbulence spilling over from Syria and Iraq, and the resulting flow of refugees.
 While Jordan faces few conventional threats from its neighbors, its internal security is threatened by Islamist extremists returning from fighting in the region who have been emboldened by the growing influence of al-Qaeda and other Islamist militants.
 As a result, Jordan's highly professional armed forces have focused in recent years on border and internal security.

 Considering Jordan's size, its conventional capability is significant.
 Jordan's ground forces total 86,000 soldiers and include 100 British-made Challenger 1 tanks.
-Sixty-one F-16 Fighting Falcons form the backbone of its air force,44 and its special operations forces are highly capable, having benefitted from extensive U.S. and U.K. training.
+Forty-seven F-16 Fighting Falcons form the backbone if its air force, and its special operations forces are highly capable, having benefitted from extensive U.S. and U.K. training.
 Jordanian forces have served in Afghanistan and in numerous U.N.-led peacekeeping operations.